 In 2001, Bob Dell was going to Uganda.
 As a retired water engineer with 40 years of hard work and experience under his belt, Bob was heading off on a trip to see what the next chapter in his life would hold.

 On that journey, he saw over and over again how a lack of clean drinking water had a devastating impact on people’s lives not only on their health but on their education, economy and families.
 Pairing his own professional experience with extensive research, Bob found SODIS - a model for solar disinfection championed by aquatic researchers at the Swiss lab, Eawag.
 Working together to refine the purification system, Bob and the Eawag team built a powerful, effective and simple model for teaching SODIS to thousands of people.

 With initial testing in Uganda in 2004 yielding tremendous results, Bob connected with Fraser Edwards, the Africa Director at Compassion Canada - one of the world's leading children's charities, to see how they could work together to spread this technology to thousands more.

 Together, they founded WaterSchool in 2007 and, while they have both now stepped back from stepped back from day-to-day operations, their mission and vision to bring clean water for life to people in Uganda and Kenya lives on.
-Today, WaterSchool has reached over 750,000 men, women and children with SODIS and its sanitation and hygiene trainings.
+Today, WaterSchool has reached over 900,000 men, women and children with SODIS and its sanitation and hygiene trainings.
+Our team continues to work diligently alongside our implementing partner, Africa Water Solutions, to provide people in Uganda with clean, safe water - for life.